 One great way to access these plants is to grow them from seed yourself.

-This has the advantage of being cheaper—you can get a large volume of plants for a few bucks for a pack of seeds—and allows you to choose exactly what varieties to grow.
+This has the advantage of being cheaper—you can get a large volume of plants for a few bucks for a pack of seeds.
+Plus, it allows you to choose exactly what varieties to grow.
 That said, this method is a bit more labor intensive.

 Here are Christina’s recommended sources for Asian vegetable seeds: